floowsnaake/Spyro3ModExample/README.md

 # Spyro3ModExample
-External Emulator mod for Spyro 3
+External Emulator mod for Spyro 3 (Spyro: Year of the Dragon USA ROM)

 When you have collected more then a set of Gems then it makes Spyro fly.